kyverno/website/content/en/docs/Writing policies/external-data-sources.md

 ---
 title: External Data Sources
 description: >
-    Use data from ConfigMaps, the Kubernetes API server, and image registries in Kyverno policies.
+  Fetch data from ConfigMaps, the Kubernetes API server, other cluster services, and image registries for use in Kyverno policies.
-weight: 80
+weight: 100
 ---

-The [Variables](/docs/writing-policies/variables/) section discusses how variables can help create smarter and reusable policy definitions and introduced the concept of a rule [`context`](/docs/writing-policies/variables/#variables-from-external-data-sources) that stores all variables.
+The [Variables](/docs/writing-policies/variables/) section discusses how variables can help create smarter and reusable policy definitions and introduced the concept of a rule [context](/docs/writing-policies/variables/#variables-from-external-data-sources) that stores all variables.

-This section provides details on using ConfigMaps, API calls, and image registries to reference external data as variables in policies.
+This section provides details on using ConfigMaps, API calls, service calls, and image registries to reference external data as variables in policies.

-{{% alert title="Note" color="info" %}}
-For improved security and performance, Kyverno is designed to not allow connections to systems other than the cluster Kubernetes API server and image registries.
-Use a separate controller to fetch data from any source and store it in a ConfigMap that can be efficiently used in a policy.
-This design enables separation of concerns and enforcement of security boundaries.
-{{% /alert %}}

 ## Variables from ConfigMaps

 A [ConfigMap](https://kubernetes.io/docs/concepts/configuration/configmap/) resource in Kubernetes is commonly used as a source of configuration details which can be consumed by applications.
 This data can be written in multiple formats, stored in a Namespace, and accessed easily.
 Kyverno supports using a ConfigMap as a data source for variables.
 When a policy referencing a ConfigMap resource is evaluated, the ConfigMap data is checked at that time ensuring that references to the ConfigMap are always dynamic.
 Should the ConfigMap be updated, subsequent policy lookups will pick up the latest data at that point.

-In order to consume data from a ConfigMap in a rule, a `context` is required.
-For each rule you wish to consume data from a ConfigMap, you must define a `context`.
+In order to consume data from a ConfigMap in a rule, a context is required.
+For each rule you wish to consume data from a ConfigMap, you must define a context.
 The context data can then be referenced in the policy rule using JMESPath notation.

 ### Looking up ConfigMap values

-A ConfigMap that is defined in a rule's `context` can be referred to using its unique name within the context.
+A ConfigMap that is defined in a rule's context can be referenced using its unique name within the context.
 ConfigMap values can be referenced using a JMESPath style expression.

 ```sh
 {{ <context-name>.data.<key-name> }}